SimonCropp/XunitContext/readme.md

             testType = type.Type;
         }

         public static string MissingTestOutput = "ITestOutputHelper has not been set.
-It is possible that the call to `XunitLogging.Register()` is missing, or the current test does not inherit from `XunitLoggingBase`.";
+It is possible that the call to `XunitContext.Register()` is missing, or the current test does not inherit from `XunitContextBase`.";

         FieldInfo GetTestMethod()
         {